On this page

 - committed to completing SACE stage 1 and stage 2

-- demonstrating high potential in STEM subjects (C minimum in year 10 maths and science)
+- achieved C minimum in year 10 maths and science

-- pursuing Stage 2 specialist mathematics, maths methods, chemistry and/or physics
+- intending to pursue Stage 2 specialist mathematics, maths methods, chemistry and/or physics

 - willing to participate in mentoring programs, and other activities that support career awareness in STEM and dispositions for STEM learning

-- the holder of a school card (Aboriginal learners excluded).
+- the holder of a school card (Aboriginal learners do not need to hold a school card).

-A panel of representatives, including Secondary Learning Improvement division project officers and Aboriginal community representatives will assess applications against selection criteria approved by the STEM scholarships project team.
+A panel of representatives, including Secondary Learning Improvement division project officers, industry and Aboriginal community representatives will assess applications against selection criteria approved by the STEM scholarships project team.

 Learning Improvement will advise successful and unsuccessful applicants directly, and the successful applicant’s school will also be notified.

-You should thoroughly read the application prior to commencing writing.
+You should thoroughly read the guidelines prior to commencing writing.
 Take time to gather any necessary documentation or information you will need to submit to support your application.

-Although there is no right or wrong way to prepare an application, we recommend that you first talk with your parents/guardian, the teacher who will be providing the support statement and your nominated mentor teacher (if they are different), to help you plan your responses to the questions.
+Although there is no right or wrong way to prepare an application, we recommend that you first talk with your parents/guardian, and complete the application in conjunction with the teacher who will mentor you for the duration of the scholarship.

 Your application should reflect YOU – your achievements, your aspirations and your passions for STEM learning.